AndrewColinMaher/AndrewColinMaher.github.io/README.md

 To make my links for fun and attractive I used [Hover.css](https://ianlunn.github.io/Hover/) as this had plenty of options to make links and icons move or do something when hoverd over or cicked.
 I liked to use hover pulse and hover grow on suitable elements.

+#### Media

+The CJ figure on the home page and contact page were drawn by me they are based upon CJblasts avatar all other images and videos are created by Cillian Maher.

+On the home page and contact page I added interactivity with the SVG images, on the home page I made the sunhades drop onto the Avatar and on the contact page I made his avatar slid into view from the left.

 #### Typography

 My client cjblasts had requested me to use [Molot](https://www.dafont.com/molot.font) mostly for titles as this is what he uses on his content.
-Helvetica has been used in conjuntcion with Molot for I thought it gave better visual flow with Molot than Roboto and other contenders.
+[Helvetica](https://www.myfonts.com/fonts/linotype/helvetica/) has been used in conjuntcion with Molot for I thought it gave better visual flow than Roboto and other contenders.<br />
-Cursave

-- The typography used was .......
-- #### Imagry
-  - The Imagry used .......
+[Sniglet](https://fonts.google.com/specimen/Sniglet?selection.family=Roboto&sidebar.open=true) I used to the more personal type on the site as this has a youthful friendly appearence and so I thought it would work good with my target audience.

 ## Technologies Used